SDFIdk/FIRE/README.md

 ## Local development

-Requires Docker and Docker Compose.
+## Windows

+TODO

+## Ubuntu/Debian

+Script to setup Oracle drivers can be found [here](misc/debian).

+Unit/integration tests are implemented with [pytest](https://pytest.org).

+### Python 3 virtual env

+> sudo apt install -y python3-venv
+> python3.6 -m venv .venv/fikspunktsregister
+> source .venv/fikspunktsregister/bin/activate

+## Docker

 Supplies an environment with Oracle Linux 7 and an instance of Oracle XE 12c.

 NOTE: Be aware that the image to run Oracle XE 12c is around 8GB so be careful about not running out of space.